siamalrafi/TypeScript/src/module-2/README.md

 ```

-* Object, Literal Types and Optional types ---
+**-** Object, Literal Types and Optional types ---

-Object=> Object is a normal type of TypeScript object. that can be used to declare multiple value for uses.
+**Object:**=> Object is a normal type of TypeScript object. that can be used to declare multiple value for uses.
 Literal types are very interesting

 Literal types=> It's allowed to declare a type with some selected value. then this can't be changed.